xl9p/IoT-Clock-RoomMonitor/README.md

 </details>

-After minifying the payload, and base64 encoding it, the final size is around 2118 bytes.
+After **minifying** the payload, and **base64 encoding** it, the final size is around **2118 bytes**.

-For reference, the same payload encoded using CBOR results in just 1301 bytes, a **38.6% decrease** in size.
-This, however, will vary depending on the exact data used.
+For reference, the same payload **encoded using CBOR** results in just **1301 bytes**, a **38.6% decrease** in size.
+This, however, **will vary** depending on the exact data used.

 ---

-In practice, data is accumulated until 15 sensor packets are assembled.
-Each packet is encoded in a stream-like manner, resulting in an average transmission size of about 1.45 to 1.5 KiB.
+In practice, data is accumulated until **15 sensor packets** are assembled.
+Each packet is encoded in a stream-like manner, resulting in an average transmission size of about **1.45 to 1.5 KiB**.
 The number of packets per transmission can be adjusted up or down to suit specific needs.
-The interval between transmissions typically varies between 15 and 17 seconds, due to round-robin scheduling among the sensors and their individual data reporting periods.
+The interval between transmissions typically varies between **15 and 17 seconds**, due to round-robin scheduling among the sensors and their individual data reporting periods.

 # Presenting the data
-The data is stored in an InfluxDB time-series database.
-This choice came naturally since time-series databases are the preferred option for data with time-based characteristics.
-InfluxDB, in particular, is fast and, most importantly, accessible.
+The data is stored in an **InfluxDB time-series database**.
+This choice came naturally since time-series databases are the preferred option for data with time-based characteristics. **InfluxDB**, in particular, is **fast** and, most importantly, **accessible**.

-There is no automation involved beyond using Telegraf, which pulls data from the MQTT broker and parses it using a predefined configuration file.
-The parsed data is then sent to the InfluxDB database for storage.
+There is no automation involved beyond using **Telegraf**, which pulls data from the **MQTT broker** and parses it using a predefined configuration file.
+The parsed data is then sent to the **InfluxDB database** for storage.

-The dashboard is built using Grafana.
+The dashboard is built using **Grafana**.
 It is composed of specifically dedicated dashboard components configured to visualize the data effectively.
 ## Full dashboard
 ![Full dashboard](https://raw.githubusercontent.com/xl9p/IoT-Clock-RoomMonitor/refs/heads/main/images/dashboard/full_panel.png)